olalonde/proof-of-liabilities/README.md

 My attempt at implementing gmaxwell's "prove-how-(non)-fractional-your-Bitcoin-reserves-are scheme" https://iwilcox.me.uk/v/nofrac.
 Some discussion here: http://www.reddit.com/r/Bitcoin/comments/1yzil4/i_implemented_gmaxwells/ and here: https://news.ycombinator.com/item?id=7277865.
 Example of how a shared wallet could use the CLI: http://www.reddit.com/r/Bitcoin/comments/1yzil4/i_implemented_gmaxwells/cfp50ib

 This is a proof of concept and not recommended for production yet.
-I think it might be a good idea to rename the project to blind-liability-proof as it seems more accurate.
+I think it might be a good idea to rename the project to blind-liability-proof as it seems more descriptive.

 ## Usage